President John F. Kennedy was actually a conservative.

 Nobody in today’s Democratic Party would ever advocate for tax cuts or increases in military spending.

-The left loves to idolize a president who disagrees with them on fundamental values.
+The Democrats loves to idolize a president who disagrees with them on fundamental values.
 This is sure to anger liberals, but the truth hurts.
 They have no reason to claim his legacy for their own.

 Yes, President Kennedy did enact some liberal policies during his time in office, but overall, the man was a conservative.